ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 {:ui: .ph data-hd-interface="ui"}
 {:terraform: .ph data-hd-interface="terraform"}

-# Automating BW/4HANA on 3-tier {{site.data.keyword.cloud}} VPC with Terraform and Ansible
+# Automating SAP BW/4HANA on 3-tier {{site.data.keyword.cloud}} VPC with Terraform and Ansible
 {: #bw4hana-automation-on-vpc}

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) infrastructure resources so that you can rapidly build complex, cloud environments. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware that uses Intel Xeon CPUs and other Intel technologies.
 {: shortdesc}

-You can use Terraform scripts to create a single-tier VPC and create the SAP and HANA in a distributed architecture on the bastion server that you create.
+You can use Terraform scripts to create a single-tier VPC and create the SAP and SAP HANA in a distributed architecture on the bastion server that you create.
 Creating the bastion server is a prerequisite for all IBM SAP VPC automated solutions.
 The Terraform scripts use the VPC information that you provide and then call the Ansible playbook to create the SAP architecture on the specified VPC.

 ## SAP Solution implemented
 {: #bw4hana-automation-solution}